|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 With the ever increasing of the population tag with the current consumers' habits, the volume of discarded plastic bags, bottles or others will increased to an alarming situation that will be beyond our ability to clean it up...

-There are already numerous reports about garbages patches found in our ocean and more than 80% of the contents are plastics.
-These plastics are destroying and killing the marine life direct and indirectly, we human will be affected...
+There are already numerous reports about garbage patches found in our oceans and more than 80% of the contents are plastics.
+These plastics are destroying and killing the marine life directly and indirectly, and we humans will be affected...

 Το περιβάλλον μας καταστρέφεται.